How to raise a reader

 - When your son is reading at home, give him a few seconds to self-correct

 - Ask your son to summarise the story or discuss any themes from the text

 - Read chapter books to your son, it is a valuable way to develop vocabulary

-Joanne Davies is Teaching and Learning Coordinator for the Junior School at Brighton Grammar, an all-boys school in Melbourne This article is about Wellbeing
+Joanne Davies is Teaching and Learning Coordinator for the Junior School at Brighton Grammar, an all-boys school in Melbourne This article is about Education

 Subscribe to Understanding Boys.
 It’s free!